mcBERT: Momentum Contrastive Learning with BERT for Zero-Shot Slot Filling

 \subsection{Analysis}

 We first conducted an ablation study to examine the effect of each component applied to mcBERT.
-As shown in Table~\ref{ablation}, we confirmed that both BERT and momentum contrastive learning contributed to performance improvement; notably, the improvement gain was significant when BERT was used, which can be somewhat reasonable given that BERT has already been shown to be helpful in various tasks.
-We also found that momentum contrastive learning was ineffective when training the encoders from scratch without using BERT, speculating that the given data were insufficient to train the slowly evolving key encoder.
+As shown in Table~\ref{ablation}, we confirmed that both BERT and momentum contrastive learning contributed to performance improvement.
+The improvement gain was significant when BERT was used, which can be reasonable given that BERT has already been shown to be helpful in various tasks.
+Furthermore, we observed that contrastive learning with momentum updates gave a greater performance enhancement than with gradient updates.
+On the other hand, we found that contrastive learning was ineffective when training the encoders from scratch without using BERT, speculating that the given data were insufficient to train both the query and key encoder simultaneously.

 Next, we investigated the effects of using individual types (i.e., template and synthetic types) for constructing contrastive samples and also using a different combination from that described in Section~\ref{sample construction}.
 In Table~\ref{type_compare}, $\operatorname{Concat}(\cdot$) simply combines two types of samples, but the positive sample is randomly selected from one of the two types (as only a single positive sample is required); $\operatorname{Random}(\cdot$) is what we used to train mcBERT.
 Consequently, we found that regardless of the configuration used, the performance was improved consistently; $\operatorname{Random}(\cdot$) achieved the best result for zero-shot learning, but using template type solely showed a slightly better result for few-shot compared to $\operatorname{Random}(\cdot$).